Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Convergence Analysis

 We conclude that $\bar{x}$ is a stationary point. \end{proof} \begin{assumption} $\nabla f$ is Lipschitz continuous on any compact subset of $\RR^n$. \end{assumption} \cref{asmp:local-Lipschitz} is weaker than the global Lipschitz continuity for $\nabla f$.
 Since $\phi$ is $\mathcal{C}^2$, $\nabla\phi$ is Lipschitz continuous on any compact subset of $\RR^n$. \begin{lemma}[Lower bound of $t_k$] Suppose \cref{asmp:function-condition,asmp:feasibility,asmp:strongly-convex,asmp:global-subsequential,asmp:local-Lipschitz} hold.
 Let $\{t_k\}_{k\in\NN}$ be a sequence of points generated by ABPG-VMAW.
 For any $k\in\NN$, there exists $\underline{t}> 0$ such that $t_k>\underline{t}$ holds. \end{lemma} \begin{proof} From the condition \eqref{condition2}, for $\xi^k\in\partial g(x^k)$, we have

 There exists an $M_1 > 0$ such that the following inequality holds:

-where the first inequality holds due to Cauchy--Schwartz inequality and $\nabla f$ being Lipschitz continuous on any compact subset from \cref{asmp:local-Lipschitz}, and the second inequality holds due to~\eqref{ineq:wolfe-tk-lower}.
+where the first inequality holds due to the Cauchy--Schwarz inequality and $\nabla f$ being Lipschitz continuous on any compact subset from \cref{asmp:local-Lipschitz}, and the second inequality holds due to~\eqref{ineq:wolfe-tk-lower}.
 Moreover, using the inequality \eqref{ineq01:function-value-convergence}, we have

 and therefore $\lim_{k\to\infty}t_k = \frac{(1-c_2)\sigma}{M_1\lambda} > 0$ holds. \end{proof}

 \begin{proposition} Suppose that \cref{asmp:function-condition,asmp:feasibility,asmp:strongly-convex,asmp:global-subsequential,asmp:local-Lipschitz} hold.
 Let $\{x^k\}_{k\in\NN}$ be a sequence generated by ABPG-VMAW and $\underline{t}$ be a lower bound of $\{t_k\}_{k \in\NN}$.
 Then, $\lim_{k \to \infty}\|d^k\| = 0$ holds. \end{proposition} \begin{proof} \cref{lem:inf-of-t} shows there exists a lower bound $\underline{t} := \inf_{k} t_k > 0$.
 From \cref{lem:value-reduction} and $t_k\in(\underline{t},\bar{t}]$, we have